A Comprehensive Guide to Case Interview Prep [tips updated 2024]

 During this portion of the interview, you can ask any clarifying questions you need to.
 If something is not clear—the client’s product or industry, or the problem they want to solve —ask!

-Nailing the opening is probably the easiest part of case interview preparation.
+Nailing the opening is probably the easiest part of case prep.
 Get this right, and you’ll start each case off strong.

 Once Davis clarified the problem, he asked for a moment to prepare her response.
 In the structure phase of the case interview, there’s silence for several moments.